13 June 2018

 Responsible for:

-Committee meetings, as they were called, shall continue to take place but will now be known as Trustee meetings and all Sub-Committee members shall be entitled to attend in that capacity.
+The Club hold regular Trustee-only meetings and wider Trustees and Sub-Committee meetings, at which all Sub-Committee members are entitled to attend.
 The only major difference shall be that those Sub-Committee members who are not Trustees will not have a formal vote on decisions, although their opinions will be taken into account by the Trustees.
+All meetings are minuted.

 The Club shall prepare financial statements for the period to the end of October each year, subject to review by external auditors.
 These shall be presented to, and approved by, the Trustees before uploading onto the Charity Commission website.